WPChill/rsvp/readme.txt

 * rsvpAdditionalAttendeeQuestions - Class name for the div that wraps around all additional attendee questions
 * rsvpCustomQuestions - Class name for the div that wraps around all custom questions for each attendee

+Prefill Attendee:

+Go to the page associated with the RSVP form and add to the querystring the following parameters.

+* firstName - For the person's first name
+* lastName - For the person's last name
+* passcode - If passcode is enabled and/or required this will need to be added as well

+For example if you have a page that is /rsvp for domain example.com your URL might look like - http://www.example.com/rsvp?firstName=test&lastName=test

 == Installation ==

 1. Update the `rsvp` folder to the `/wp-content/plugins/` directory